 We can ask then what motivated the choice of one genre over another.
 Was it merely accident?
 Two of the four chose narrative-like forms, the other two procedure-like ones.
 Genres bring with them meanings: a procedure has a different meaning to a report; both genres could be used as vehicles for the expression of certain contents, as they are here for instance.
 The meaning would be significantly changed.
 Given the existence of a choice or a set of choices we are entitled to attribute interest to the choice that is made.
 Some insight into what the interest might have been is provided by the meanings of the genres.
-The procedure might have felt that as well but wished to be more personal.
+The procedure might have been felt by their choosers to be more scientific; the other two writers might have felt that as well but wished to be more personal.
 In this instance, genre was available as a signifier, and the young makers of signs found their meanings best accommodated in each case by the use of that genre/signifier which proved apt as the vehicle for their signifieds, their meanings.